KhandakarWahiduzzaman/Project2-Big-Data/README.md

 - Python: The programming language used for scripting.
 - PySpark: For distributed data processing and analysis.
-- CSV: File containing comma separated values.
+- TSV: File containing tab separated values.
 The data format for nodes and edges.

 ## Setup and Installation